moveit/moveit2_tutorials/doc/concepts/moveit_task_constructor/parallel_containers.rst

 ^^^^^^^^^
 .. image:: ./_static/images/fallbacks.png

-| A fallback container executes children stages in order until one of them returns success or all stages return failure.
+| A fallback container executes child stages in order until one of them returns success or all stages return failure.
 | Example - Plan with different solvers until we get successful solutions.

 .. code-block:: c++